Georgia man tells police R. Kelly's manager threatened him

 STOCKBRIDGE, Ga.
 (AP) — A Georgia man involved with a recent documentary detailing abuse allegations against R. Kelly told police the singer's manager threatened him.

 Timothy Savage told an officer on Jan.
-3 that Don Russell had texted him saying it would be best for him and his family if the documentary didn't air, according to a Stockbridge police report.
+3 that Don Russell had texted him saying it would be best for him and his family if the documentary didn't air, according to a Henry County police report.

 Savage said he and his wife were involved with Lifetime's "Surviving R. Kelly" series.
 The series, which aired earlier this month, looks at the singer's history and allegations that he has sexually abused women and girls.
 He has denied wrongdoing.

-Note: This story has been corrected to show that the police report about R. Kelly's manager came from Henry County, not Stockbridge.